-The serial number of your Maxus shotgun is found on the left side of the receiver, above the trigger guard.
-Record this number in the space provided at the front of this owner's manual for future reference.
+The serial number of your Maxus II shotgun is found on the right side of the receiver, below the bolt release button.
+Record this number 0 in the space provided at the front of this owner's manual for future reference.